 Under an extremely tight proposal period, we responded with an approach that focused on building up ACME’s internal DevOps capacity as quickly as possible so they can manage the journey sustainably, self-sufficiently, and effectively.

 Those words — sustainably, self-sufficiently, and effectively — aren’t just sales fluff; they’re key engagement outcomes that we’re trying to achieve.

-Self-sufficiency is about building-up ACME's internal DevOps expertise to point where dependence on expensive outside consultancies is minimized or eliminated.
-One of the things that we proposed to accomplish is the establishment of a DevOps Center of Excellence (CoE), similar to Disney's highly successful DevOps CoE.
-To staff ACME's DevOps CoE, we proposed the use of an emerging, innovative talent management practice called "people flow" such as the Presidential Innovation Fellows or Capital One's Tech Fellows.
+Self-sufficiency is about building up ACME’s internal DevOps expertise to point where dependence on expensive outside consultancies is minimized or eliminated.
+One of the things that we proposed is the establishment of a DevOps Center of Excellence (CoE), similar to Disney’s highly successful DevOps CoE.
+To staff ACME’s DevOps CoE, we proposed the use of an emerging, innovative talent management practice called “people flow,” such as the Presidential Innovation Fellows or Capital One’s Tech Fellows.

 Effectiveness is about giving ACME a decision-making framework that enables leadership to decide how best to plan budget allocations so initial and ongoing investments in improving their DevOps capabilities yield the highest impact on IT performance.

-To help realize these engagement outcomes, we partnered-up with DevOps Research & Assessment (DORA).
+To help realize these engagement outcomes, we partnered with DevOps Research & Assessment (DORA).
 DORA provides an outcome-oriented, science-based DevOps assessment methodology that enables metrics-driven continuous improvement.
-(We're an official reseller.)
+(We’re an official reseller.)